-We thank Jim Fearon, Massimo Morelli, Carlos Seiglie, and Tomas Sjostrom for helpful comments.
-Emails: daron@mit.edu and wolitzky@mit.edu
+☆ We thank Jim Fearon, Massimo Morelli, Carlos Seiglie, and Tomas Sjöström for helpful comments.

 1 Introduction

 A central question of international relations and political economy is what determines the onset and dynamics of conflict between actors such as sovereign nations, alliances, political parties, and ethnic or religious groups.
 A large body of research attempts to understand conflict as resulting from imperfect information-and, in particular, parties' uncertainty about their competitors' preferences and capabilities, as well their past actions and future intentions.
 This chapter synthesizes and contributes to the literature on the role of imperfect information in driving conflict and its dynamics.